labcodes/django-react-boilerplate/README.EN.md

 If you have `npm run watch` running you'll have to stop it and run again.
 Do it every time you alter the `webpack.config.js` file.

-Whit that configurantion we're able to create our first React component.
+Whit that configuration we're able to create our first React component.

 `assets/src/js/index.js`
 ```js